Choosing the best Node.js Docker image

 • Because they are Debian-based, they rely on the glibc implementation and are less likely to surprise you with issues in production.

 • You will soon enough find out that the Distroless team doesn’t maintain fine-grained Node.js runtime versions.
-This means you need to rely on the general purpose nodejs:16 tag that will be frequently updated, or install based on the SHA256 hash of the image at a certain point in time.
+This means you need to rely on the general purpose latest tag that will be frequently updated, or install based on the SHA256 hash of the image at a certain time.

 Comparison of Node.js Docker image tags

-We can refer to the following table to summarize our comparison across different Node.js Docker image tags:
+We can refer to the following table to summarize our comparison across different Node.js Docker image tags as of May 15, 2024, when last updated:

 Image tag